vimanasystems/ZeroTrustBSD/MICROSEGMENTATION.md

 Microsegmentation within ZeroTrustBSD is not merely a network practice—it is a philosophical stance embedded into the operating system's very fabric.
 Leveraging the secure-by-default design of OpenBSD, **ZeroTrustBSD** enforces granular control over east-west traffic, policy-governed enclaving, and privilege-separated service architecture.

-This document deconstructs the rationale, the topology, and the policy enforcement model behind ZeroTrustBSD’s microsegmentation framework—demonstrating how the operating system operates.
+This document deconstructs the rationale, the topology, and the policy enforcement model behind ZeroTrustBSD’s microsegmentation framework, demonstrating how the operating system operates.

 ## 🧱 What Is Microsegmentation?